Thailand vs Vietnam: Easy Beach Holidays vs Cultural Depth and Lower Costs

 CategoryThailandVietnam

 Both countries are affordable by European standards.
-Vietnam’s advantage in cost is most pronounced in the north; Thailand’s islands are more expensive than comparable Vietnamese beach destinations.
+Vietnam’s advantage is most pronounced in the north (Hanoi, Hoi An) and for street food and local drinks; Thailand’s islands are more expensive than comparable Vietnamese beach destinations.

 Who Should Go Where